Nanobot234/BookWorm/README.md

 # BookWorm
-iOS Application written in the SwiftUI framework.
+iOS App allowing users to create and store reviews for books they have read.
+Written in Swift and SwiftUi and using CoreData for the backend.
 Based on the HackingWithSwift code tutorial